Chapter 1 : Chapter 1

 Amazing chapter image by AtomicPanda @ TDA

-“Adam get back here,” came the scream of a tall woman.
-She was in her forties and had a stern look on her face as she yelled at her son who had tried to run off from where they were standing.
+“Adam, can you get back over here?” came the loud call of a tall woman.
+She was in her forties and had a stern look on her face as she yelled at her son, who had tried to run off from where they were standing.

-“Calm down dear,” said the older man who also was in his forties, he placed a hand on his son Adam’s shoulder and gripped it tightly as he threw his other arm around his daughter’s shoulders.
-“The kids are just excited to see their friends that’s all.”
+“Calm down, dear.”
+The older man said.
+He placed a hand on his son Adam’s shoulder and gripped it tightly, placing his other arm around his daughter’s shoulders.
+“The kids are just excited to see their friend that’s all.”

-The woman calmed down considerably before she pulled her son into a hug, crushing him slightly.
+The woman calmed down a bit before she pulled her son into a hug, crushing him slightly.
 Adam held his hand out to his sister for help, she chose to ignore him.
 “I know.
 I just want to spend more time with them that’s all.”

-“It’ll be alright mum, I’ll send you letters so will Amelia.”
-Adam said muffled by his mums hug.
-Amelia stifled a chuckle; every time they went back to school the same scene would occur between her family, her mother almost refusing to let them go back on the train and her dad having to be the one to convince her mother she was being silly.
+“It’ll be alright, mum.
+I’ll send you letters and so will Amelia.”
+Adam said muffled by his mothers hug.
+Amelia stifled a chuckle; every time they went back to school the same scene would occur, her mother almost refusing to let them go back on the train and her dad having to be the one to convince her mother that she was being silly.
 It was embarrassing the first few years but now she sympathised with her.

-Adam however was still embarrassed, even though you could tell that he was a total mummy’s boy, he thought that he was too cool for his mum’s hugs, what with being a seventeen year old boy.
+Adam however, was still embarrassed.
+Even though you could tell that he was a total mummy’s boy, he thought that he was too cool for his mum’s hugs.
+He was a seventeen year old boy after all.

-Adam pulled away from his mother finally as he turned around with a smile, a tall dark haired boy skipped up to where they stood and engulfed Adam in a big bear hug, making sure to squeeze him tightly as he lifted him into the air.
-Adam let out a small yell before James dropped him and turned to the rest of them as Adam recovered on the floor.
+Adam pulled away from his mother finally and turned around with a smile.
+A tall dark haired boy skipped up to where they stood and engulfed Adam in a big bear hug, making sure to squeeze him tightly as he lifted him into the air.
+Adam let out a small yell before James dropped him and turned to the rest of them, leaving Adam to recover on the floor.

-It was true that James was like another family member, being in the same year and house as Adam at school, the two became inseparable quickly into their first year at school.
-Which meant that James and Adam alternated between staying over at each other’s houses during the holidays, the only time they seemed to be separated was the last two days but even then they sent each other many letters.
+It was true that James was like another family member.
+Being in the same year and house as Adam at school, the two became inseparable quickly into their first year at school.
+Both James and Adam alternated between staying over at each other’s houses during the holidays, the only time they seemed to be separated was the last two days of the holidays, but even then they would send each other many letters.
 If Amelia didn’t know that James had a girlfriend then she would get suspicious by just how close the two were.

-“I can’t believe this is our last time travelling to school,” Adam said, James nodded at him.
+“I can’t believe this is our last year at school,” Adam said, James nodded at him.